Simulation Based Learning

 - Simulation–based learning works best when you can identify a particular issue, which may be a lack of student understanding or the need to prepare students for real–world scenarios they may encounter.

-- Virtual approaches work well when you have the involvement of an instructional designer who you can work with to storyboard the ideas and develop the virtual content.
-Summer students are often good at doing this.
+- Virtual approaches work well when you have the involvement of a digital developer who you can work with to storyboard the ideas and develop the virtual content.
+In addition to the faculty developers, summer students are often good at doing this.

-- Face–to–face approaches work well when there is a human environment where certain rules and practices apply, such as in a courtroom or when pitching a business.
-Here, students know in advance the rules and etiquette required. but may not have experienced it themselves directly.
+- Face-to-face approaches work well when there is a real-life environment where certain rules and practices apply, such as in a courtroom or when pitching a business.
+Here, students know in advance the rules and etiquette required, but may not have experienced it themselves directly.

 Resources